A CONVERSATION WITH LGBTQ+ HEALTH EQUITY ADVOCATES

 June 30, 2021

 CONCORD, NH - On Wednesday, June 30, the last day of Pride Month, over 50 Granite Staters joined New Futures, New Hampshire’s leading health policy and advocacy organization, for a conversation on LGBTQ+ health equity.
-The full conversation can be viewed here.

 The conversation was led by esteemed LGBTQ+ leaders and activists from across New Hampshire, including, state Rep. Gerri Cannon, of Somersworth; former state Rep. Ed Butler, of Hart’s Location; Alyssa Antman, Public Affairs Organizer for Planned Parenthood Northern New England; Carlos Cardona, Laconia Community Leader; and Finnley Allen, LGBTQ Youth Advocate.
 The discussion was moderated by Michele Merritt, New Futures’ President and CEO.